isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-02-19-post-Singapore Sports Council And Nestle Milo Ink Partnership To Champion Youth Sports Development.md

 4. Under this partnership, the SSC and MILO will be working together closely to develop sports and sports awareness among the youth of Singapore.
 Suresh is going to share more details with you on this exciting collaboration shortly.
 So I will say briefly that I firmly believe this partnership will spur the growth of Singapore's pool of athletes overall and this in turn will boost our efforts in high performance.
 If Singapore is to excel in the international sporting arena, we first need athletes with talent and development potential.

 5. The signing of this MOU comes at a time when Singapore is working hard as a nation to step up its preparations to host the inaugural Youth Olympic Games in August.
-I hope that through initiatives such as this MOU between the SSC and MILO, more youths will be interested in sports?not just to play but to volunteer, officiate and coach.
+I hope that through initiatives such as this MOU between the SSC and MILO, more youths will be interested in sports not just to play but to volunteer, officiate and coach.
 We are aiming to have more young people watching the 600-plus sports events that Singapore hosts annually, including Singapore 2010.

 6. Higher awareness of sports could also translate into deeper appreciation of our national and youth development athletes.
 We want to see the youth of country come forward in support of our Team Singapore athletes.
 Whether our elite athletes are competing internationally, regionally or at home, they need to hear your voices, cheering them on.
 You should never underestimate the power of a supportive home crowd on the results of a game or a competition.
-So, we?re hoping that as we raise sports awareness, we will see more spectators, supporters and volunteers.
+So, we're hoping that as we raise sports awareness, we will see more spectators, supporters and volunteers.

 7. I would like to thank Nestle for keeping their faith in sports and for making a significant contribution towards Singapore's youth sports development.
 Corporate support is the foundation of our endeavours to turn Singapore into a sports city, and I hope that more companies, big and small, will join the Sporting Singapore team.
 Our athletes, our programmes and our events are generating a lot of buzz here in Singapore and, increasingly, in the region and internationally.
 The value of the Sporting Singapore brand is rising as we set new standards in events management, athlete performance and sports development.